nathanbrittin/Natural-Product-Bioactivity-Classification/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements
 We acknowledge the support of the National Institutes of Health and the University of Wisconsin-Madison for providing the facilities to acquire the necessary mass spectrometry data.
+Additionally, we thank the developers of SIRIUS, and scikit-learn for their contributions to the field of metabolomics and machine learning.